 Combined, the Lions ranked fourth in the NFL with a +11 turnover margin (34 takeaways, 23 giveaways).

 In 2010, Schwartz led one of the most-improved teams in the NFL.
 The Lions finished the season as the only NFC team, and one of four in the NFL, to end the season on a four-game winning streak.
-Included in those four wins was a 7-3 victory over the Super Bowl Champions Green Bay Packers.
-That four-game win streak was the first for the Lions since 1999 and it marked the eighth time in team history the team ended with at least four-straight wins with the last occurring in 1995.
+Included in those four wins was a 7-3 victory over the Super Bowl Champion Green Bay Packers.
+That four-game win streak was the first for the Lions since 1999, and it marked the eighth time in team history the team ended with at least four-straight wins with the last occurring in 1995.